 Connected to place is about finding meaning, happiness and hope in our everyday lives and communities.
-Solutions to our daunting environmental and social problems lie in strengthening our relationships to the people, nature and organizations in our local context.
-Living deeply connected to place is entirely possible but requires supportive conditions and changes in how we approach everyday life.
+Strong relationships among people, nature and organizations in the local context promote individual, community and environmental well-being.
+Living deeply connected to place is entirely possible but requires transformative change in conditions encountered in our everyday life.

-- Transportation modes promote active, healthy living and strengthen individual ties to community and place.
+Healthy, active transportation modes strengthen individual ties to community and place.